Domestic abuse and homelessness

-You can contact us and speak with a housing options advisor about how they can help you.
-To make an appointment please ring 01539 793 199 during office hours or in an emergency out of office hours please ring 0870 428 6905.
+You can contact us and speak with a housing options advisor about how we can help you.
+To make an appointment call 01539 793 199 during office hours or in an emergency call our out of office hours number on 0870 428 6905.

 Support in South Lakeland

-Springfield Hostel provide refuge accommodation and a community support service for people affected by domestic abuse.
-You can call them on 01539 726 171 or email: email@example.com
+Springfield Hostel: refuge accommodation and a community support service for people affected by domestic abuse.

-Victim Support provide specialist support and assistance to people who are experiencing domestic abuse and/or sexual abuse or who have experienced it in the past in Cumbria.
-You can call them on 0300 303 0157 or email: firstname.lastname@example.org
+Victim Support: Cumbria: specialist support and assistance for people in Cumbria who are experiencing domestic abuse and/or sexual abuse or who have experienced it in the past.

-The Birchall Trust is a counselling service that provides free one to one weekly sessions to male and females of all ages who have experienced rape or sexual abuse in South Cumbria.
-You can contact them on 01229 820 828 / 07860 025 347 or by emailing: email@example.com
+The Birchall Trust: counselling service that provides free one to one weekly sessions to male and females of all ages who have experienced rape or sexual abuse in South Cumbria.

-Cumbria County Council domestic abuse support provides specific advice for people who are or have been affected by domestic abuse.
+Cumbria County Council domestic abuse support: advice for people who are or have been affected by domestic abuse.

-You can contact the National Domestic Violence Helpline on 0808 2000 247 if you're a woman experiencing domestic abuse.
+National Domestic Violence Helpline: support and advice for woman experiencing domestic abuse.
 You can talk confidentially to someone about your situation and to find out what your options are.
-Womens aid also provides online advice and support.
+Womens aid: can also provide advice and support.